Azure-Samples/MyDriving/scripts/README.md

 	* **project name**: The name of the VSTS project to be created.
 	* **local working folder**: The local folder where MyDriving source code will be copied to.

+>Note: ARM deployments may fail because of transient errors.
 ## Use Bash script

 1. Install [Node.js](http://nodejs.org).